kaviraj-m/blendkit_backend/src/gate-pass/README.md

 - Each department has a Head of Department (HOD)
 - Each department has staff members
 - Students belong to specific departments
+- Students are classified as either day scholars or hostellers
+- Hostellers are under the supervision of Hostel Wardens

 ## Gate Pass Status Flow